publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch13/schIV/m__us_usc_t7_s343.md

         (1)  __In general__  __.—__

-        Not less than the applicable percentage specified under paragraph (2) of the amounts that are paid to a State under subsections (b) and (c) of this section during a fiscal year shall be expended by States for cooperative extension activities in which 2 or more States cooperate to solve problems that concern more than 1 State (referred to in this subsection as “multistate activities”).
+        Not less than the applicable percentage specified under paragraph (2) of the amounts that are paid to a State under subsections (b) and (c) during a fiscal year shall be expended by States for cooperative extension activities in which 2 or more States cooperate to solve problems that concern more than 1 State (referred to in this subsection as “multistate activities”).

         (2) __Applicable percentages.—__

             (A) __1997__  __expenditures on multistate activities__  __.—__

-            Of the Federal formula funds that were paid to each State for fiscal year 1997 under subsections (b) and (c) of this section, the Secretary of Agriculture shall determine the percentage that the State expended for multistate activities.
+            Of the Federal formula funds that were paid to each State for fiscal year 1997 under subsections (b) and (c), the Secretary of Agriculture shall determine the percentage that the State expended for multistate activities.

             (B)  __Required expenditures on multistate activities__  __.—__

-            Of the Federal formula funds that are paid to each State for fiscal year 2000 and each subsequent fiscal year under subsections (b) and (c) of this section, the State shall expend for the fiscal year for multistate activities a percentage that is at least equal to the lesser of—
+            Of the Federal formula funds that are paid to each State for fiscal year 2000 and each subsequent fiscal year under subsections (b) and (c), the State shall expend for the fiscal year for multistate activities a percentage that is at least equal to the lesser of—

                 (i) 25 percent; or